mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MUST SOMETIMES impose the
         RESULT:
-          the Fact it is false that <the Java API> was copyrightable
+          the fact it was false that <the Java API> was copyrightable
         GIVEN:
-          the Fact it is false that <the Java API> was an original work GIVEN the ENACTMENT:
+          the fact it was false that <the Java API> was an original work GIVEN the ENACTMENT:
           "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)